Meyers Manx: Meyers Manx, Inc.

 In 2000, Bruce Meyers created a resurgence of interest by founding Meyers Manx, Inc., based in Valley Center, California, and offering the Classic Manx series, a limited edition of 100.

 In 2002, the Manxter 2+2 and Manxter DualSport were born.
-These two new models are modernizations of the original design, but are sized for a full-length Beetle floor pan (and the DualSport can also be based on a Super Beetle chassis, unlike any other Manx model).
+These two new models are modernizations of the original design, but are sized for a full-length Beetle pan (and the DualSport can also be based on a Super Beetle pan, unlike any other Manx model).
 Custom versions for higher-power engines and other variations are also available.

 In the spring of 2009, Meyers re-introduced the shortened wheelbase.
 Named the Kick-Out [sic] Manx after the last action a surfer performs before reaching the shore, it is available in two models.
 The Kick-Out Manx Traditional is an updated version of the original Manx concept, with wider fenders, plus a front-hinged hood providing extra storage and easier access to electricals.
 The Kick-Out Manx S.S. [sic] (a.k.a.
 Kick-Out S.S.
 Manx) version is much more modern, with headlights flared into the hood, curved windshield, sculpted rear deck cover and twin roll hoops.

 As of 2012, no Meyers Manx kits are based on the New Beetle or other modern Volkswagen cars, only particular original Beetle and Super Beetle models, which are rear-engine and rear-wheel-drive.
 No Meyers Manx kits are based on front-engine, front-wheel-drive platforms.
 Aftermarket frames are available, designed to duplicate VW chassis dimensions but provide improvements such as more modern or more rugged components.

 Meyers Manx, LLC

-On 9 November 2020 it was announced that Bruce and Winnie Meyers had sold their company to Trousdale Ventures.
+On 9 November 2020 it was announced that Bruce and Winnie Meyers had sold their business to venture capital investment firm Trousdale Ventures, who named automotive designer Freeman Thomas as CEO.
 The new company would be called Meyers Manx, LLC.

-Bruce Meyers died in California on February 19, 2021, at the age of 94.
+Electric version

+Meyers Manx 2.0 EV, dual-motor RWD 202hp BEV, 0-60 in 4.5 seconds, 40 kWh battery 300 mile range.

+Meyers Manx Resorter (LWB NEV), 4-seater.